spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/payment-methods/managing-payment-methods.md

 ## Viewing payment methods

-To view details of a payment mathod, in the *Actions* column, click **View** for the payment method.
+To view details of a payment method, in the *Actions* column, click **View** for the payment method.
 On the *View Payment Method: [Payment Method name]* page, you can see the following information:

 * Payment method key
 * Name of the payment method